Counterfeit (band)

 Counterfeit (stylised as COUNTERFEIT.) were an English punk rock band from London, England, formed in 2015, consisting of lead vocalist and guitarist Jamie Campbell Bower, guitarist Sam Bower, guitarist Tristan Marmont, bassist Roland Johnson and drummer James Craig.

 The band signed to Xtra Mile Recordings on 28 November 2016.
 Their debut album Together We Are Stronger was released on 17 March 2017.
-The band signed to Republic Records in 2019 and released the singles "It Gets Better", "The New Insane" and "11:44", which were to have been from their second album.
+The band signed to Republic Records in 2019 and released the singles "It Gets Better", "The New Insane", "11:44" and "Getting Over It", which were to have been from their second album.

-On 11 November 2020, Jamie Bower announced the dissolution of the band on their Instagram page.
+On 11 November 2020, Campbell Bower announced the dissolution of the band on their Instagram page.